Contact this department: 785-248-2915

 - Plans and conducts inservices and educational programs for employees of Ransom Memorial Hospital and the community

-The Infection Control Department at Ransom Memorial Hospital is committed to providing a clean and safe environment for all individuals utilizing its inpatient and outpatient services.
+The Infection Prevention and Control Department at Ransom Memorial Hospital is committed to providing a clean and safe environment for all individuals utilizing its inpatient and outpatient services.
 Most “germs” are harmless to us and many are actually beneficial, but a few bacteria and viruses are infectious and can make us ill.
 It is important to learn how to prevent these disease causing “germs” from spreading person to person.

 Proper Handwashing Procedure

 - Wet all hand surfaces with warm, running water

 - Apply soap to all surfaces of the hands and lather well

 - Use brisk rubbing to dislodge “germs” from all hand surfaces, paying particular attention to cuticles, under the fingernails, between fingers and on tops of hands